British Hong Kong: Sport and recreation

 Despite its small area, the territory regularly hosted the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.

 Hong Kong was separately represented from mainland China, with its own sports teams in international competitions.
-The territory participated in almost every Summer Olympics since 1952 and earned four gold medals.
+The territory participated in almost every Summer Olympics since 1952 and earned a gold medal.
 Lee Lai-shan won the territory's first Olympic gold medal at the 1996 Atlanta Olympics, Between 1972 and 1996, Hong Kong athletes won 60 medals at the Paralympic Games.
 As part of the Commonwealth, British Hong Kong participated in the Commonwealth Games, in which it won 17 medals, the city's last appearance in the Games being in 1994.

 Dragon boat races originated as a religious ceremony conducted during the annual Tuen Ng Festival.
 The race was revived as a modern sport as part of the Tourism Board's efforts to promote Hong Kong's image abroad.
 The first modern competition was organised in 1976, and overseas teams began competing in the first international race in 1993.

 The Hong Kong Jockey Club, known between 1960 and 1996 as the Royal Hong Kong Jockey Club, became the territory's largest taxpayer.
 Three forms of gambling were legal in Hong Kong: lotteries, horse racing, and football.